A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Study of the Common Structure of Software Dependency Graphs

-In this paper, our main analysis tool is the comparison of degree CDFs.
-To compare two CDFs, we use the Kolmogorov-Smirnov statistic $K$ (also called distance) which measures a distance between two distributions.
-The statistic is given in formula~\eqref{formula:metricks} where $sup$ is the supremum of a set, $F_1$ and $F_2$ are the two distributions to compare and $x$ ranges over degree values.
+We want to compare the degree distributions of a set of graphs, \ie{} software.
+To that end, we use the Kolmogorov-Smirnov statistic $K$ given by eq.~\eqref{formula:metricks} in which $sup$ is the supremum of a set, $F_1$ and $F_2$ are the cumulative of two distributions to compare and $x$ ranges over degree values.

-$K$ is a numerical value that indicates how close two distributions are: the lower $K$, the closer the distributions.
+$K$ is a numerical value that indicates how close the two distributions are: the lower $K$, the closer the distributions. $K$ does not depend on any hypothesis made on the distribution: the Kolmogorov-Smirnov test is non parametric.

-For one experiment presented in this paper, we perform a Mann-Whitney U test \cite{GibbonsNonparametric2014} on $K$ to compare two generative models.